 A Principal, on the other hand, is typically responsible for managing the daily operations of a school.
 Principals are responsible for hiring and supervising staff, developing and implementing educational programs, and managing student and faculty discipline.
 Principals are also responsible for ensuring compliance with state and local laws, as well as advocating for the school in the community.

 The work environments of Deans and Principals can also be quite different.
-Deans typically work in an office environment, while Principals may be required to spend more time in the classroom.
+Deans typically work in an office environment, while Principals may be required to spend more time in classrooms, hallways, arrival/dismissal zones, and community events.
+That visibility is not optional: it’s part of how principals build culture and maintain safety.

 Conclusion